anamansari062/Nutrifit/README.md

 Nutrifit app is a free and open source project.
 Any contributions are welcome.
 Here are a few ways you can help:
  * [Report bugs and make suggestions.](https://github.com/anamansari062/NutritionApp/issues)
  * Write some code.
 Please follow the code style used in the project to make a review process faster.

+### Steps for contributing
+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -m 'Add some feature')
+5. Push your branch (git push origin my-new-feature)
+6. Create a new Pull Request

 ## License